 Microsoft SQL Native Client error '80040e14' Unclosed quotation mark after the character string ''. /target.asp, line 9

-The attacker can then try different types of requests to cause the database to return information about itself in the error responses.
-The attacker can use this information to fingerprint the database, build the database schema, retrieve data from any table in the database and proceed to escalating his attack.
+After the attacker verifies the presence of an SQL Injection vulnerability, they can try different requests (often involving UNION SELECT statements) to receive information about the database in error responses.
+They can use it to fingerprint the database (find out if it’s MySQL, PostgreSQL, Oracle, MSSQL, etc. and which version), build the database schema, retrieve data from any table in the database, and escalate the attack.

-Web server administrators quickly realised that showing errors to the general public is not a wise thing to do, so they started suppressing detailed error messages.
-This is obviously a flawed solution, since it does not address the underlying problem – user input can still be parsed by the SQL Interpreter as part of an SQL statement.
+Web server administrators quickly realized that showing errors to the general public is not a wise thing to do, so they started suppressing detailed error messages.
+This is a flawed solution because it does not address the underlying problem.
+The SQL interpreter can still parse user input as part of an SQL query.

 Content-based Blind SQL Injection

-Take for example a shop’s web portal, which displays items that are for sale.
+This is an example of a web page of an online shop, which displays items that are for sale.
 The following link will display details about item 34, which are retrieved from a database.

 The SQL statement used for this request is:

-SELECT name, description, price FROM Store_table WHERE id = 34
+SELECT column_name, column_name_2 FROM table_name WHERE id = 34

 The attacker may manipulate the request to: